MBoemo/DNAscent/docs/source/installation.rst

    git clone --recursive https://github.com/MBoemo/DNAscent.git

 The DNAscent directory will appear in your current directory.
-Compile the software by running:
+Change to the latest release and compile the software by running:

 .. code-block:: console

    cd DNAscent
+   git checkout v1.0.0
    make

 This will put the DNAscent executable into the DNAscent/bin directory.
 A typical compile time for DNAscent and all of its dependencies is 5-7 minutes.